-We are subject to a variety of market risks, including commodity risk and the risks related to foreign currency, interest rates and market performance that are discussed in Item 7A of our Annual Report on Form 10-K for fiscal year ended January 28, 2018 filed with the SEC on March 22, 2018.
+We are subject to a variety of market risks, including commodity risk and the risks related to foreign currency, interest rates and market performance that are discussed in Item 7A of our Annual Report.
 Many of the factors that can have an impact on our market risk are external to us, and so we are unable to fully predict them.